Israel – UK Tax Treaty

 In the UK budget proposal, there's a plan to change a tax rule that benefits wealthy foreigners living in the country.
 The Chancellor of the Exchequer, Jeremy Hunt, talked about it during a meeting with the Parliament's Treasury Committee.
 As he stated in the meeting, the simplification of the tax system will include significant “Non-Doms” changes.
 The current rule, known as the "non-domicile" tax loophole, allows wealthy foreigners to avoid paying tax on income they gain outside the UK.
 The proposed amendment includes the cancellation of this rule, and implement a tax regime where individuals are taxed on their foreign income once they have live in the UK for four years. .
 According to Hunt, the "old" tax system is outdated and not efficient, and this new regulation is estimated to bring in about £2.7 billion per year for the UK government by 2028.

-Israel – United Kingdom relations
+Israel – United Kingdom Relations

-Israel and the UK are some of the global leaders for innovation and technology according to the World Intellectual Property Organization (WIPO).
+Israel and the UK are some of the global leaders in innovation and technology according to the World Intellectual Property Organization (WIPO).
 The UK-Israel Tech Hub has facilitated over 175 partnerships between British businesses and Israeli technology, which has helped catapult each respective economy.
-Nonetheless, the relationship goes deeper than economic ties with both countries sharing a common interest to addressing global challenges such as climate change and innovation in healthcare.
+Nonetheless, the relationship goes deeper than economic ties with both countries sharing a common interest in addressing global challenges such as climate change and innovation in healthcare.
+Overall, the relationship between Israel and the UK is continuously growing with each country helping the other with most major sectors.

 Details about Israel’s embassy in UK